-The problem is that as sea levels rise, so too does the groundwater table, leaving less soil to filter out contaminants before it reaches the groundwater.
+The problem is that as sea levels rise, so too does the groundwater table, leaving less soil to filter out contaminants.
 Increased flooding also leaves the ground more saturated, rendering the drain field temporarily ineffective and leading to septic system failure.
 These hazards are threatening as many as 60,000 septic systems in coastal Georgia.

 When septic failures occur, bacteria and viruses from human waste can enter the groundwater and coastal waterways, making people sick.
 Coming into contact with this polluted water may result in symptoms that range from vomiting to more severe illnesses like typhoid or dysentery.
 Poor water quality can also shut down public beaches and restrict shellfish harvesting in certain areas, impacting Georgia’s tourism and commercial fishing industries.
 Excess pollutants from failing systems that make their way to tidal creeks and estuaries can cause algal blooms, which deplete oxygen levels in the water and kill fish.